Programming-from-A-to-Z/A2Z-F24/06-markov-cfg/README.md

 - Design a webpage that displays the output of a markov generator a la [Allison Parrish's ITP course creator](http://static.decontextualize.com/toys/next_semester).
 - Create a bot that generates its output based on a markov chain.
 - Use a markov chain on something other than text.
 Record your own sequence of daily habits.
 Try musical notes.
 Could colors or shapes be generated with a markov chain?
 What else?
 You can find examples for [musical markov chains](https://luisaph.github.io/the-code-of-music-2018/#Markov) from Luisa Pereira's [Code of Music materials](https://luisaph.github.io/the-code-of-music-2018/).
-- Thinking back to [the word counting material](https://github.com/shiffman/A2Z-F23/tree/main/04-word-counting), visualoze n-gram frequencies and/or markov probabilities.
+- Thinking back to [the word counting material](https://github.com/shiffman/A2Z-F23/tree/main/04-word-counting), visualize n-gram frequencies and/or markov probabilities.

 ### Context-Free Grammars